ethereum-optimism/OPerating-manual/manual.md

 - **Approval threshold:** The minimum number of OP votes required to be cast in favor of approving a proposal.
 The approval threshold for each proposal is measured as *% of votes cast to approve relative to the total number of votes cast in connection with a proposal*.

 **A snapshot to determine voting power** for each delegate will be taken at the commencement of a given voting period.

+The Foundation will only accept uncounted votes that are verifiable on-chain, but did not propagate to Snapshot.

 Depending on the Proposal Type, exact quorum and approval threshold requirements may vary.
 For more information, refer to the proposal types below.